NeilKhera/argus_stereo_sync/README.md

 # Argus Stereo Sync
-> Disclaimer: the following piece of software is under development and has only undergone a couple "tabletop" tests so far.
-It is not guarenteed to work as intended, or to expectations.
+> Disclaimer: The following piece of software is under development and has only undergone a couple of "tabletop" tests so far.
+It is not guaranteed to work as intended, or to expectations.

 Synchronization describes the process of triggering two or more cameras in such a way that allows them to produce image frames at the same instance of time.
-Synchronization of cameras is essential to achieving good quality real-time stereo matching for depth estimation, especially on fast moving systems.
+Synchronization of cameras is essential to achieving good quality real-time stereo matching for depth estimation, especially on fast-moving systems.

 Typical methods to accomplish synchronization involve using serial connections between cameras where the 'master' camera triggers its 'slaves' to grab an image frame along with it (hardware synchronization), or by starting the capture session at identical framerates, as close as possible, and discarding image pairs that lie beyond a certain threshold (software synchronization).
-In the absence of hardware trigger GPIO (such as on the LI-IMX274-CS cameras we utilize), software syncronization remains the only option - however, dropping image pairs effectively lowers the output framerate of the cameras.
+In the absence of hardware trigger GPIO (such as on the LI-IMX274-CS cameras we utilize), software synchronization remains the only option - however, dropping image pairs effectively lowers the output framerate of the cameras.

 Effective stereo matching requires a low (In an ideal world, zero) time latency between frames of a stereo image pair.
 As such software synchronization as described above is ineffective in most real-time systems.

-argus_stereo_sync is a ROS package that utilises Nvidia's Argus API ([Libargus](https://docs.nvidia.com/jetson/l4t-multimedia/group__LibargusAPI.html)), a part of the Jetson Multimedia API package, for Nvidia's COTS Jetson computing systems to register multiple cameras on a single session, allowing for greater synchrony between frame captures than conventional software-based methods.
+argus_stereo_sync is a ROS package that utilizes Nvidia's Argus API ([Libargus](https://docs.nvidia.com/jetson/l4t-multimedia/group__LibargusAPI.html)), a part of the Jetson Multimedia API package, for Nvidia's COTS Jetson computing systems to register multiple cameras on a single session, allowing for greater synchrony between frame captures than conventional software-based methods.

 ### Development Configuration
 The above software has been developed on the following configuration: